-Make sure there is enough clear space upwind to launch and climb out safely, avoiding trees, power lines and any other obstacles that may affect you should you have a power failure.
+When taking off under power, make sure there is enough clear space upwind of you to launch and climb out safely, avoiding trees, power lines and any other obstacles that may affect you should you have a power failure.
 Always fly with a safety margin so that power failures do not leave you compromised.
-You should always be able to glide to a suitable landing place.
+You should always be able to glide power off to a suitable landing place.